munsanco/settle-ease/README.md

 3. Once the correct file path is entered, SettleEase will process the CSV contenst and the results will be rendered to the Console with the Report ID.
 4. SettleEase shall prompt you to enter in a Fuel Card number.
 5. If valid, SettleEase shall return to you the total spend for specified Fuel Card number.
-6. If invalid, SettleEase will let you know an error has occured.
+6. SettleEase will prompt you to enter in a new fuel card number whether input is valid or not, also allowing the user to 'exit' the program.
+7. After 'exit' the program successfully terminates.

 ## <a id="contributing"></a>Contributing